shiloyair88/wave-power/README.md

 The code is mostly created such that it can be usefull for other unrelated projects.
 The files we have decided to upload are:
-Inerpolation.cpp\h.-include functions of Fourier Transform, Trionm, Intepolation. readBMP.cpp\.h-include functions for read bmp files. writeBMP.cpp\.h-include functions of write bmp files. ncread.cpp\.h-include functions for read netcdf files.
+Inerpolation.cpp\.h-include functions of Fourier Transform, Trionm, Intepolation. readBMP.cpp\.h-include functions for read bmp files. writeBMP.cpp\.h-include functions of write bmp files. ncread.cpp\.h-include functions for read netcdf files.